 The Executive Council (EC), which provides governance for The Carpentries, is pleased to announce the election process for 2019.
 If you would like more information on the roles and structure of the EC, please see this blog post.
-These elections are for two community-elected seats, which are selected by all voting members of the Carpentries community.
-You must be a voting member of the Carpentries to self-nominate yourself for a community-elected position.
+These elections are for two community-elected seats, which are selected by all voting members of The Carpentries community.
+You must be a voting member of The Carpentries to self-nominate yourself for a community-elected position.
 The Executive Council is also looking for recommendations to three Council-elected seats.
 Anyone may recommend someone, independent of whether or not that person is a a voting member of The Carpentries.

 What expertise do we need on the Executive Council?

 The Carpentries Executive Council should represent a diversity of experience and viewpoints from across our global community.
-Some of the skills/assets which would be most useful to the EC during this stage of our organization’s growth include:
+Some of the skills/assets which would be most useful to the EC during this stage of our organisation’s growth include:

 - Membership in or previous experience working with diverse communities

 - Experience with non-profit finances and fundraising, especially with regards to sustainability

 - Familiarity with non-profit and open source governance

 - Expertise in educational pedagogy

 In order to stand for election, first make sure you are a voting member of the Carpentries (see below).
 Then, write a blog post that introduces yourself to the community and submit your nomination blog post as described in The Carpentries Handbook.
 The post:

 - must be about 500 words and can be written in any format (question and answer, paragraph etc.)